Community Action Committee assistance programs of Knoxville and Knox County.

 Rent and housing solutions from Knox County Community Action Committee

 Homeless assistance is available.
 The main tool is the Homeward Bound Program.
 The objective is to provide housing, education, and employment to those needing a home or apartment to live in.
 By achieving these goals, enrolled individuals and families will gain independence and self-sufficiency.
 A variety of programs from the non-profit committee serve the Homeless and at-risk populations can apply for a number of programs which work on promoting an enhanced level of community services.
+More on how to get help paying rent.

 REACH is funded by HUD.
 It is the Resources Extended to Assist the Chronically Homeless and is a program intended to help clients who stay in camps, live in vehicles, and under bridges.
 The program provides outreach and case management, and brings the individuals to emergency shelters.
 Addressing employability and substance abuse concerns is one of the major services of the program.